INFORMATION FOR

 Set on 407 wooded acres in Wayne, Haledon, and North Haledon, New Jersey, the campus is just three miles from the historic Great Falls in Paterson yet just 20 miles from the rich cultural, artistic, and commercial life of New York City.

-William Paterson University has 84,894 alumni including 67,545 alumni who reside in New Jersey.
+William Paterson University has nearly 95,000 alumni, including more than 75,000 who reside in New Jersey.
 Alumni reside in all 50 states and around the world.

-William Paterson is the third most diverse public university in New Jersey and approximately 40 percent of students are the first in their families to attend university.
-The University is designated as a Hispanic-Serving Institution with 30 percent of students claiming Hispanic heritage and a Minority-Serving Institution with 59 percent students of color.
+William Paterson is one of the most diverse public universities in New Jersey and approximately 40 percent of students are the first in their families to attend university.
+The University is designated as both a Hispanic-Serving Institution and a Minority-Serving Institution.

 Richard J. Helldobler, PhD, is the eighth president of William Paterson University.
 He assumed the presidency on July 1, 2018.